 6. What do you think warehouse work entails?

 The job description will provide you with all the information you need to answer this question.
-The interviewee is not looking for you to recite the list of duties back to them just for you to demonstrate that you have read the job description and that you understand the work you are potentially going to be doing every day.
+The interviewer is not looking for you to recite the list of duties back to them, just for you to demonstrate that you have read the job description and that you understand the work you are potentially going to be doing every day.

 If you really want to know your stuff, you can find a heap of extra information on working in a warehouse here.

 7. Safety is important in a warehouse, what safety considerations do you think there are?